ywarezk/academeez/libs/courses/03_react/01_about-react-course/03_single-page-application/README.md

 At first the screen remained static and the way to change the screen is to press a link to a different screen.
 Once the HTML was loaded the screen was static.

-But when we look at this example of a post from Seinfeld group we can see that without reloading the page the post is changing to inform us of someone that is typing and also to push new comments.
+But when we look at this example of a post from facebook we can see that, without reloading the page, the post is changing to inform us of someone that is typing ,and also to push new comments.
+Those dynamic changes keeps the user engaged, and spend more time on the site.

 Netscape wanted to support changes in the screen without reloading a fully new screen.
 So they invented a scripting language called `JavaScript` that we can use to change the page without the reload.